-- Access to care, quality of care and health outcomes for individuals and for populations should be monitored and transparently reported.
-Accountability for highquality, equitable outcomes (with particular attention to outcomes for people with complex conditions and high needs, and with emphasis on historical racial and ethnic disparities) should be established. - 3.
-Provider payments and funding, including methods of payment and levels of payment, should address inequities and improve access and quality. - 4.
-The unified financing system for health care services should proactively monitor, mitigate, and work to eliminate disparities in health care access and quality, including those resulting from structural discrimination related to race and ethnicity, those associated with income, immigration status, disability, sexual orientation and gender identity, and the intersectional effects among these and other characteristics. - 5.
-The health care system should, in coordination with other sectors, address social drivers that compromise health status. - 6.
-The health care system should address not just the acute, short-term needs of individuals but should focus on prevention, early intervention and population health approaches to limiting disease and improving health. - 7.
+- 1. The health care system should address not just the acute, short-term needs of individuals but should focus on prevention, early intervention and population health approaches to limiting disease and improving health. - 2.
+California's health care system should optimize care for people with complex needs by facilitating close communication and coordination among health care providers, including those delivering primary care, specialty care, behavioral health services and long-term services and supports. - 3.
+Access to care, quality of care and health outcomes for individuals and for populations should be monitored and transparently reported.
+Accountability for high-quality, equitable outcomes (with particular attention to outcomes for people with complex conditions and high needs, and with emphasis on historical racial and ethnic disparities) should be established. - 4.
+Provider payments and funding, including methods of payment and levels of payment, should address inequities and improve access and quality. - 5.
+The unified financing system for health care services should proactively monitor, mitigate, and work to eliminate disparities in health care access and quality, including those resulting from structural discrimination related to race and ethnicity, those associated with income, immigration status, disability, sexual orientation and gender identity, and the intersectional effects among these and other characteristics.

+- 6. The health care system should, in coordination with other sectors, address social drivers that compromise health status.10 - 7.
 A new universal, unified health care system requires long-term commitments from the federal government and the State of California and will require sustainable financing.
 (Many commissioners noted that substituting a broad and progressive funding approach for the current mechanisms through which Californians pay for their health coverage and care would improve equity and transparency and reduce complexity.)

 Through surveys, commissioners also weighed in on a number of more detailed goals and propositions.
-Detailed responses are available through summarized survey responses.
-The specific statements offered for commissioner input are presented at Appendix A.
+Detailed responses are available through summarized survey responses.11 The specific statements offered for commissioner input are presented at Appendix A.

 Unified financing creates levers and opportunities to achieve these goals, as discussed in Commission meetings and throughout this report.
-These gains could be achieved with lower
+These gains could be achieved with lower health expenditures than in our current system and could be financed in a way that is sustainable over time and more progressive than our current system, as described later in the Analytic Findings section.